jamsocket/plane/README.md

 to run code in.
 It's also useful as a back-end for real-time collaboration, when the document state is non-trivial and needs more than just a relay server (see e.g.
 [Figma's description](https://www.figma.com/blog/rust-in-production-at-figma/) of how they run one process per active document.)

-By making it low-stakes to experiment with this architecture, my hope is that Spawner will help developers discover new use-cases, like loading a large dataset into system or GPU memory to allow real-time interactive data exploration.
+By making it low-stakes to experiment with this architecture, our hope is that Spawner will help developers discover new use-cases, like loading a large dataset into memory to allow low-latency interactive data exploration.

 Depending on your needs, it may also make sense as a back-end for games and virtual spaces, but also see [Agones](https://agones.dev/site/) for that use case.

 ## How it works

-Spawner builds on top of Kubernetes.
+Spawner is built on top of Kubernetes.
 It provides a `SessionLivedBackend` resource type, and provides a number of pieces for managing the lifecycle of a session-lived backend.

 In order to give users maximimum flexibility in structuring their system, Spawner is made up of a